Flu Vaccination – training requirements and resources

 All pharmacy staff involved in the provision of the Flu Vaccination Service should receive appropriate training relevant to the role they will undertake.
 Community pharmacy contractors are required to demonstrate that all pharmacists providing the service in their pharmacy have the skills needed to do so.
 Pharmacists must complete a Declaration of Competence before providing the service and this declaration must be updated every two years (further details can be found below).

-Flu vaccination services have been widely commissioned from community pharmacies over the last few years and as a consequence many pharmacists have already received regular training on the provision of a vaccination service.
-There are a number of organisations offering training and support for provision of flu vaccination services and contact details can be found below.
+Flu vaccination services have been widely commissioned from community pharmacies over the last few years and as a consequence, many pharmacists have already received regular training on the provision of a vaccination service.
+There are a number of organisations offering training and support for the provision of flu vaccination services and contact details can be found below.

 The National Minimum Standards and Core Curriculum for Immunisation Training for Registered Healthcare Practitioners document sets the standards and lists the essential topics which should be incorporated into immunisation training for registered healthcare practitioners.
 Pharmacists who will provide the Flu Vaccination Service must have completed practical training in vaccination that meets these requirements.